sadi10/Algorithms/README.md

-# Algorithms  These are the algorithms which have been learnt and implemented by me.
+ These are the algorithms which have been learnt and implemented by me.